-I am Professor of Information Theory and Director of the Institute for Statistical Science in the School of Mathematics at Bristol University.
-I am Programme Director for the MSc in the Mathematics of Cybersecurity, and Personal Advisor for the COMPASS CDT in Computational Statistics and Data Science.
-I also help run the Centre for Doctoral Training in Communications.
+I am Professor of Information Theory in the School of Mathematics at the University of Bristol.
+I am Personal Advisor for the COMPASS CDT in Computational Statistics and Data Science and help run the Centre for Doctoral Training in Communications.
 My book Numbercrunch is written for a general audience and I can be found on Substack.

 Much of my research applies Information Theory to understand limit theorems in probability and statistics.
 Recently this has involved discrete random variables - including transportation of measure, proofs of the Shepp-Olkin entropy concavity and monotonicity conjectures, log-Sobolev inequalities, maximum entropy, monotonicity and other problems.